anngroong/podcasts/content/episode/451-dziunik-aghajanian-iran-azerbaijan-russia-armenia-relations-persecution-of-the-church-eu-macron-kallas-in-yerevan-oic-istanbul-declaration.md

 ## 💬 Thoughts from the Participants
 - **Dziunik:** The government’s actions against Holy Etchmiadzin are an attack on Armenian identity.
 Many are grieving, but also beginning to resist.
-- **Hovik:** Nearly 80% disapprove of the crackdown on the Church.
+- **Hovik:** New MPG poll shows nearly 80% disapprove of the crackdown on the Church.
 This has hurt Pashinyan’s standing and may spark broader political pushback.

 ## 🔗 Referenced Articles & Sources